Adaptive Clustering Using Kernel Density Estimators: Statistical Analysis of KDE-based Clustering

 \begin{definition} Let \assx M be satisfied.
 Then the clusters of $P$ have a separation exponent $\k\in (0,\infty]$, if there is a constant $\csepl>0$ such that

 for all $\e\in (0,\rss-\rs]$.
 Moreover, the separation exponent $\k$ is exact, if there exists another constant $\csepu>0$ such that, for all $\e\in (0,\rss-\rs]$, we have

 \end{definition}

 The separation exponent describes how fast the connected components of the $M_\r$ approach each other for $\r\searrow\rs$.
-Note that the separation exponent is monotone, i.e., a distribution having separation exponent $\k$ also has separation exponent $\k'$ for all $\k'<\k$.
+Note that a distribution having separation exponent $\k$ also has separation exponent $\k'$ for all $\k'<\k$.
 In particular, the ``best'' separation exponent is $\k=\infty$ and this exponent describes distributions, for which we have $d(A_1^*, A_2^*)\geq \csepl$, i.e.~the clusters $A_1^*$ and $A_2^*$ do not touch each other.

 The separation exponent makes it possible to find a good value for $\e^*$ in Theorem \ref{analysis-main2-new}.
 Indeed, the proof of Theorem \cite[Theorem 4.3]{Steinwart15a} shows that for given $\e$ and $\t$, the value